weiyx16/Xwin-LM/Xwin-Coder/APPS/README.md

 ```

 ## Further information
-The results of GPT-3.5-turbo and GPT-4 are evaluated by prompting the model to "Answer the following code contest problem and return a fully runable code: ".
+The results of GPT-3.5-turbo and GPT-4 are evaluated by prompting the model to "Answer the following code contest problem and return a fully runnable code: ".
 If you need those results, please kindly cite this repo.